emacsorphanage/helm-ack/README.md

     helm-c-ack-auto-set-filetype

-Insert thing at point as search pattern, you can set the value same as `thing-at-point`.
-If you set nil, `helm-ack.el` does not insert anything.
+Insert thing at point as default search pattern, you can set the value same as `thing-at-point`.
+If you set nil or use prefix-key(`C-u`), `helm-ack.el` does not insert anything.
 Default value is `'word`.

     helm-c-ack-thing-at-point